AOrto/AOrto.github.io/README.md

   <h2>Corcoran Announcements:</h2>
 </div>

-If you see this ask President Orton: why he thinks the goverment outlaw penguins?
+If you see this ask President Orton: if he's ready for a pokemon battle?

-also tell him this fun fact:
+also tell him this fun fact: only mario has sold more games then pokemon
-Never corner a penguin.
-It's in situations like these that one's fight or flight reflex kicks in.
-And penguins don't fly.

 <h3>New Gate Code: 3185</h3>
 ---